 Legend of 44

 44 is one of the most fabled numbers ever associated with a college football program.
-Since 1954, nine players have worn the number and three earned All-American honors.
+Since 1954, eleven players have worn the number and three earned All-American honors.
 Those three—Jim Brown, Ernie Davis, and Floyd Little—rank among the finest running backs ever to play the college game.
-In recognition of the number’s significance, the University resides within the 13244 zip code, and all University phone numbers start with “44.”
+In recognition of the number's significance, the University resides within the 13244 zip code, and all University phone numbers start with "44."

 Otto wasn't always Syracuse University's mascot, but the beloved orange ball has been a favorite for more than 40 years.
 Exuberant, happy-go-lucky, and kind, Otto always spreads sunshine and Syracuse spirit, from the sidelines at Syracuse University games to community events, during exam time and on frosty ticket lines (it's not unlike Otto to deliver hot cocoa and cookies to students on bitter days), and even on dance floors at alumni weddings.
 No wonder Otto was named the "Best Mascot in the ACC" by ESPN in 2016!